SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/1995_Presidential_Address_ISA_as_a_Microcosm/index.md

 homepage: false
 ---

-This is the text that fills the static page for this object.
+This is the text that fills the static page for this object okay.

 You can put anything you want here in plaintext.